Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/example-mapping-split-business-rule-when-an-example-has-more-than-one-check.md

 # Short description

-When a rule get's more than three example, split up the rule into two seperate rules.
+When and example needs to check multiple states, it split up the business rule.

 # Context